DAIC-tud/docs/content/en/docs/manual/job-submission/slurm-basics.md

 ---
-title: "Working with Slurm"
+title: "Basics of Slurm jobs"
-linkTitle: "Working with Slurm"
+linkTitle: "Basics of Slurm jobs"
 weight: 1
 description: >
   How to submit jobs to the cluster?